 The following Management's Discussion and Analysis ("MD&A") of the financial position and results of operations of Automotive Properties Real Estate Investment Trust (the "REIT") is intended to provide readers with an assessment of the performance of the REIT for the years ended December 31, 2023 and 2022.
 This MD&A also outlines the REIT's capital structure, operating strategies and business outlook.
 All dollar amounts in this MD&A are presented in thousands of Canadian dollars, except unit and per unit amounts, unless otherwise noted.
-All comparisons of results for the three months ended December 31, 2023 ("Q4 2023") are against results for the three months ended December 31, 2022 ("Q4 2022") and all comparisons of results for the twelve months ended December 31, 2022 ("2022"), unless otherwise noted.
+All comparisons of results for the three months ended December 31, 2023 ("Q4 2023") are against results for the three months ended December 31, 2022 ("Q4 2022") and all comparisons of results for the twelve months ended December 31, 2023 ("2023") are against results for the twelve months ended December 31, 2022 ("2022"), unless otherwise noted.